pingcap/docs-tidb-operator/en/initialize-a-cluster.md

 After the initialization, the Pod state becomes `Completed`.
 If you log in via MySQL client later, you need to specify the password created by the Job.

-If the server does not have an external network, you need to download and upload the Docker image used for cluster initialization on a machine with an external network and upload it to the server, and then use `docker load` to install the Docker image on the server.
+If the server does not have an external network, you need to download the Docker image used for cluster initialization on a machine with an external network and upload it to the server, and then use `docker load` to install the Docker image on the server.

 The following Docker images are used to initialize a TiDB cluster: